fbpx

 The Pacific Australia Labour Mobility (PALM) stream is another short-stay visa.
 It allows residents of Papua New Guinea, Fiji, and several other countries to undertake seasonal or temporary work for an eligible employer.

-Short-term visas are usually processed quickly compared to other Australian work visas.
-Processing times for the Working Holiday 417 visa range from just one day to 44 days, while 90% of Pacific Australia Labour Mobility visas are processed in two weeks.
+Holiday visa applications and other short-term visa applications are usually processed faster than other Australian work visas.
+Processing times for the 417 Working Holiday visa range from just one day to 44 days, while 90% of Pacific Australia Labour Mobility visas are processed in two weeks.

 Temporary work visas